gdunlop/budget-boating/_posts/2020-05-05-How-budget-is-budget.markdown

 ![Fletcher Arrowhawk 180 bow rider]({{site.baseurl}}/images/fletcher.jpg)

 I ended up buying a Fletcher Arrowhawk 180 from a private seller - a retired guy who bought and sold Fletchers.
-Despite being nearly 30 years old, it came on a brand new rollercoaster trailer with a receipt for £2,500 and some service history with the outboard.
-Best of all it had been used as a ski boat on fresh water, and had numerous upgrades including a new fuel system (tank, pipes, water separating filter) and refurbished interior.
+Although nearly 30 years old, it was on a brand new rollercoaster trailer with a receipt for £2,500 along with recent service history for the outboard.
+Best of all it had been used as a ski boat on fresh water so had little or no use in salt water.
 It's a rare *bow rider* model - a style which is much more common in modern boats.

 After purchase I discovered a water leak in the outboard that cost £250 to repair.
 This was my own fault as I didn't inspect the outboard properly or know what problems to look out for.